melissaolendese/realtimebustracker/README.md

 # MIT Real Time Bus Tracker
-Eye Exercise is a project that allows a set of eyes to follow your cusor movement.
-This was a great coding assignment that allowed me to practice different CSS stylings and coding cusor movement for the first time!
+This Real Time Bus Tracker uses mapbox to allow you to follow the bus system between MIT and Harvard.
+The map also allows you to see real time traffic conditions.
 ## How to Run
-Simply follow my link to open up the HTML file to watch those eyes follow you around.
+1. Clone the repository into your local environment
+2. Navigate to https://account.mapbox.com/ and create an account
+3. Copy the Default public token or generate your own
+4. Open the mapanimation.js file and add your token in the
+5. Open the index.html file
+6. Right click and select 'Open Default browser' to open the project in your default browser.
 ## Roadmap to Future Installments
 I would love to hear any suggestions on what the next iteration of this could look like!
-We could change colors, cusor icons, or change the styles of the eyes as well.
-I'd love to hear suggestions on what you think the next steps could look like.
+Thoughts on the road map of this project includes a bus icon to follow the route and possible alerts when a bus has arrived at a station.
 ## License Information
 [MIT](https://choosealicense.com/licenses/mit/)